Sourdough discard recipes

 Is there a single levain recipe?

-There's no single levain recipe for every sourdough bread.
-And for the reasons just discussed above, I often change my levain builds to adjust the flavor profile, the flour mix, the dough's hydration, and the timetable.
-There are many ways to make a levain, depending on the bread you're baking.
+There’s no single levain recipe for every sourdough bread.
+And for the reasons discussed above, I often adjust my levain builds to change the flavor profile, flour mix, dough hydration, and timetable.
+There are many ways to make a levain, depending on the bread you’re baking.

 To sum up, here’s what’s different, and the same, between a levain and a sourdough starter: